LuckyLongre123/README_RUNNER/README.md

-# Day 17: 🔢 Count Primes - Complete Beginner's Guide
+# Day 18: 🔍 Search in Rotated Sorted Array - Complete Beginner's Guide

-> **Master the Sieve of Eratosthenes and efficient prime number algorithms step by step!**
+> **Master binary search in rotated arrays and handle rotation points like a pro!**

 ---